 The Tea Party had pushed the Republicans into that strategy, and now it made it hard for them to get out- Rubio had to worry about Cruz capturing votes if he went soft on the debt.
 But the Tea Party initially achieved its power because it tapped into mainstream anger- over bank bailouts, Obamacare, and worries about mounting deficits.
 It wasn’t a case of zombie Reaganism or rich donors controlling the Party.
 The problem wasn’t that mainstream Republicans were stuck in 1980, but that they were stuck in 2011.

 Trade and the minimum wage are issues where free market ideas really do seem to drive the Republican positions.
 Polls showed that the Tea Party wasn’t that into free trade, for instance.
-Republicans’ pre-Trump position on trade seems to hurt them with at least some swing voters, though like with entitlement spending, Republican principles are honored more in the breach.
+Republicans’ pre-Trump position on trade seems to hurt them with at least some swing voters.
+But they haven’t always followed them.
 Bush tried to buy Pennsylvania with steel tariffs in 2004, and it didn’t work.
-The reality may be that people in manufacturing communities are just generally dissatisfied with the course of the economy, and that no policies can overcome that dissatisfaction; there’s debate over whether trade or immigration, in isolation as policy issues, really put Trump over the top.
-(Or maybe reform conservatives are right, and their favored policies will alleviate these communities’ problems.)
+The reality may be that people in manufacturing communities are just generally dissatisfied with the course of the economy, and that no policies can overcome that dissatisfaction.

 In the case of the minimum wage, Republicans’ position hurt them with a majority of voters.